kmsmith137/ch_frb_l1/MANUAL.md

     and ~600 seconds for the highest DM's!
 We will try to reduce these timescales in future versions.

+    Note: because of the "slow start" problem, the two-node backend examples [3](#user-content-example3) and [4](#user-content-example4) in this manual
+    have been increased from 5-minute runs to 20-minute runs.

   - Currently, bonsai config files must be constructed by a two-step process as follows.
     First, a human-editable text file `bonsai_xxx.txt` is written (for an example, see bonsai_configs/bonsai_example1.txt).
-Second, this must be "compiled" into an HDF5 file using the utility `bonsai-mkweight`:
+Second, this is be "compiled" into an HDF5 file using the utility `bonsai-mkweight`:
     ```
     bonsai-mkweight bonsai_xxx.txt bonsai_xxx.hdf5
     ```
-    Note that the `bonsai-mkweight` utility is part of bonsai, not ch_frb_l1.
+    where that the `bonsai-mkweight` utility is part of bonsai, not ch_frb_l1.

-    The `bonsai_configs` directory contains .txt files, but not their .hdf5 counterparts.
-    (This is because the HDF5 files are large, and adding them to git would make the repository awkwardly large over time.)
-So you'll need to create the .hdf5 files using `bonsai-mkweight` as above.
+    Note that we don't put the HDF5 files in git, since they are large files, so you may need to create the hdf5 files by hand using the above procedure.
+Exception: on the CHIME nodes, the "production" HDF5 files should already be in `/data/bonsai_configs`.

+  - Currently, 16K RFI removal is running slower than originally hoped (0.55 cores/beam).
+    If the L1 server is run with 16K RFI removal enabled, then you'll need use the bonsai config file `bonsai_production_noups_nbeta1_xx.hdf5`.
+This bonsai config disables spectral index searching and low-DM upsampling, in order to save CPU time.
+    If the other "production" bonsai config files are used, the L1 server will run too slow and crash!

   - The L1 server is **fragile**; if anything goes wrong (such as a thread running slow and filling a ring buffer) then it will throw an exception and die.